naoty/mirror_bot/README.md

-# MiT
+# Mirror bot

-MiT (Myself in Twitter) is a twitter bot which imitates you.
+Mirror bot is a twitter bot mirroring you.

 ## Setup